-Dose escalation should be considered when an inadequate primary response may be due to insufficient dosing e.g. in patients who are obese or whose psoriasis relapses during the treatment cycle.
-Take into account that this may be associated with an increased risk of infection, and, depending on the drug (e.g. ustekinumab and infliximab), off license.
+Dose escalation should be considered when

+- there has been an inadequate primary response due to insufficient dosing e.g. in patients who are obese or whose psoriasis relapses during the treatment cycle. - for patients with very severe disease who have achieved NICE response criteria during induction dosing, but will require escalated dosing to maintain response during maintenance therapy - where therapeutic drug monitoring indicates inadequate drug exposure - Take into account escalated dosing may be associated with an increased risk of infection, and, depending on the drug (e.g. ustekinumab and infliximab), off license.
 Patients should be informed if treatment is off-license and counselled on the risks and benefits of this.

-For the current pathway update, the requirement for submission of notification forms (B\ forms) for biologic dose escalation in psoriasis has been removed.
+For the current pathway update, the requirement for submission of notification forms (B forms) for biologic dose escalation in psoriasis has been removed.
 Monitoring of dose escalation will instead be through the KPIs, which have been updated to include: